lienardale/nextjs-blog/education/42-Paris.md

 date: '2022-05-12'
 ---

+For 3 years, I studied software engineering, sofware development, software architecture, all in one word : coding.

 [42](https://42.fr/) is a future-proof computer science training to educate the next generation of software engineers.
 The 42 program takes a project-based approach to progress and is designed to develop technical and people skills that match the expectations of the labor market.

 **NO COURSES.
 NO TEACHERS.
 NO CLASSES.**